 Another helpful technique when using the grey rock method is to remain distracted.
 You can try carrying a book, using your phone, or simply keeping your mind focused on your favorite person or pet.
 This not only helps create some emotional distance but can also make it easier to weather the storm if the person escalates their attempts to engage you by saying cruel or hurtful things.
 It can be difficult not to defend yourself when you feel attacked, but ultimately, you’ll minimize the damage by not engaging.
 Emotional detachment serves to undermine a narcissist’s attempts to lure and manipulate, causing them to grow bored.

 Whenever you can, keep your interactions brief and limited.
-This means that you shouldn’t share too much about your life, and your responses should be short.
+This means that you shouldn’t share too much about your life, and your responses should be short and pretty boring.
 You are protecting yourself by avoiding unhealthy behaviors.
 Use one-word answers and focus on boring mundane topics.
 Avoid revealing anything good or bad about your life.
 You should also avoid asking the other person about their life.
 In general, keep your opinions on matters to a minimum, use short and nonverbal responses, and be aloof and unengaged.

 Never reveal to the person that you are using the grey rock method.
 The goal of grey rocking is to become an undesired target to the other person.
 If they know that you’re attempting to make yourself seem boring on purpose, they can use this information to further manipulate and control you.